-If you’re looking for something on the easier side, this 2 mile out and back trail is located near Idledale, Colorado.
-It features a beautiful river, a stunning castle, amazing greenery, plenty of wildflowers, and is a great choice for all skill levels.
+If you’re looking for something on the easier side, this 2 miles out and back trail is located near Idledale, Colorado.
+It features a beautiful river, a stunning castle, amazing greenery, and plenty of wildflowers, and is a great choice for all skill levels.

 TIP: Set an intention

 For those of you looking for a more advanced trail, Eldorado Canyon Trail is the perfect hike.
-This 6.6 mile out and back trail features a stunning waterfall.
-This trail is rated as moderate with some steep incline, making it a great choice for more seasoned hikers.
+This 6.6-mile out-and-back trail features a stunning waterfall.
+This trail is rated as moderate with some steep inclines, making it a great choice for more seasoned hikers.